Tanu-N-Prabhu/Python/README.md

 # Reviews

-<b>Below given are some of the reviews about this Python GitHub Repository:<b>
+<b>Below given are some of the reviews about this Python GitHub Repository:</b>

-> ‪Elin Uppström - Senior Lecturer at Uppsala University, Sweden. <br><br>
+> <b>‪Elin Uppström</b> - Senior Lecturer at Uppsala University, Sweden. <br>
 > I found your excellent exercises at your GitHub wile prepearing undergraduate course in data analysis.
-I want to use it in my course.
+I want to use it in my course